-18. Disposal IT Equipment and related Media
+19. Disposal IT Equipment and related Media

 - i.
 All PCs which have become obsolete or are surplus to requirement must have their hard disks checked for content.
 Software that is being transferred to another machine must be uninstalled and all data files must be deleted. - ii.
-The collection/disposal of all old/defective IT equipment is carried out by accredited disposal companies, of which comply with WEEE regulation standards.
-Users must not arrange individual disposal of School equipment
+The collection/ disposal of all old/ defective IT equipment is carried out by accredited disposal companies, of which comply with WEEE regulation standards.
+Users must not arrange individual disposal of School equipment - iii.

-- iii.
 All removable media must be rendered unusable before disposal.
 It should be noted that reformatting does not delete all data from disks and such data can subsequently be recovered using freeware. - iv.
-CD and DVD disks containing confidential and/or personal information must be re-formatted prior to disposal or re-use.
-Read-onlyCDs & DVDs must be rendered unreadable byshredding, scratching, heating or otherwise destroying the disk's surface.
+CD and DVD disks containing confidential and/ or personal information must be re-formatted prior to disposal or re-use.
+Read-only CDs & DVDs must be rendered unreadable by shredding, scratching, heating or otherwise destroying the disk's surface.
 Other CD or DVD disks can be disposed of through the general waste disposal procedure. - v.
 All paper records can be disposed of through the School's general waste disposal procedure.
-However, paper documents containing confidential and/or personal information must first be shredded i.
-ICT and information security is managed through the IT support contractor, school head teacher, school ICT coordinator, school administrative team and school governing body.
-ICT and information security is subject to regular audit and review.
+However, paper documents containing confidential and/ or personal information must first be shredded

-6. Audit and Review
+20. Audit and Review